1. The stimulus checks went out in 'batches'

 6. You didn’t taxes file taxes last year — or the year before

 Not everyone is required to file federal income taxes every year.
-For example, if someone brings in less than $12,400 a year, doesn’t have additional self-employment income, is single and under age 65, they don't have to file a tax return for 2020.
+For example, if someone brings in less than $12,400 a year, doesn’t have additional self-employment income, is single and under age 65, they didn't have to file a tax return for 2020.

 7. Your bank may be holding up the money